 The role of business analyst also requires understanding the business domain and industry (banking, insurance, telecom etc), and/or solutions (CRM, ERP, COTS products etc) in which s/he is expected to be working or desire to be working.
 A generalist business analyst may be expected to work in multiple domains but s/he is still expected to have the ability to talk to specialists from that business domain and industry.
 A specialist business analyst is expected to have thorough knowledge either in the business domain and industry (many times referred as Domain Consultants) or in solutions (many times referred as Functional Consultants).

-The amount of experience and knowledge required in a business domain, industry or solution varies across recruiting organizations depending on their project or client requirements.
+The amount of experience and knowledge required in a business domain, industry or solution varies across recruiting organisations depending on their project or client requirements.

 3. Learn Business Analysis Techniques

-‘What value will you deliver (as a business analyst) if you can’t define problem, synthesize solution and communicate it to make everyone understand it’.
+‘What value will you deliver (as a business analyst) if you can’t define problem, synthesise solution and communicate it to make everyone understand it’.

 A Business Analyst is required to not only identify solution to the (newly) identified business need but also has to identify opportunities for improvements in the existing solutions (involving people, process, or technology) so that it continues to meet the changing business requirements.
 A business analyst needs to understand people’s concerns and capture their requirements to address their business problems.
 In order to do these tasks, s/he has to capture requirements from all stakeholder perspectives and make sure that all stakeholders have common understanding of requirements.